codeswiftly/00-Swift-Introduction/README.md

 ##What is Programming and why Swift?

-Creating an Application, requires specifically instructing the CPU what actions to take.
+Creating an application, requires specifically instructing the CPU on what actions to take.
 In order to to communicate with the CPU, you must learn the grammar of a computer programming language.
 In the past, computer languages were chosen due to trends, performance characteristics and, quite frankly, old habits.
 The Swift Programming Language replaces Objective-C as the favored way to develop new applications for Mac and iOS devices.
-It is easier to write, faster and builds on a wealth of computer science research making Swift a great first language.
+Swift is easier to write, faster and builds on a wealth of computer science research, making it a great first language.

 ##Writing Your first line of Swift

-In order to instruct the computer you need an interpreter that takes your input and transform it into something that machines can understand.
+In order to instruct the computer you need an interface that takes your input and transform it into something that machines can understand.
 This is commonly referred to as a Read, Evaluate, and Print Loop (REPL for short).
 The Swift REPL is accessible through any Mac via the application called Terminal.
 Launch Terminal and type the following command and press the "Enter" key.

 ```
 swift